CPUs

 DDR DDR5-5600 (native)

-16 cores and 32 threads make it AMD's best hybrid gaming/productivity chip
+16 cores and 32 threads make it AMD's best hybrid gaming-and-productivity chip on AM5

-5.7 GHz boost keeps gaming performance within striking distance of the 9800X3D
+5.7 GHz boost keeps gaming performance within 3-5% of the 9800X3D in most titles

 Check Price on Amazon